liamwalsh1980/Milestone-Project-4/README.md

 ## Sending Emails

-In order to setup real email sending i used my googlemail account as it offers a free SMTP server (Simple Mail Transfer Protocal).
+In order to setup real email sending I used my googlemail account as it offers a free SMTP server (Simple Mail Transfer Protocal).
 The steps taken to set this up is as follows: -

 - Login to Gmail account
 - Go to 'settings' (top right)